THE-DEEPDAS/Anveshak/docs/comprehensive-documentation.md

 ### Resume Parsing Algorithms

-Cold Mailer implements three distinct resume parsing algorithms, each with its own strengths and use cases:
+Anveshak  implements three distinct resume parsing algorithms, each with its own strengths and use cases:

 #### 1. Simplified Parser (simplifiedResumeParser.js)